 Research Collective

-The Lesser Research Collective participates in numerous health-related projects in São Paulo including the production of multi-lingual health guides (in Korean, Spanish, and Chinese) for physicians, nurses and community health care workers, the mapping of risk locations, and working with health-care professionals on methods for improving immigrant health.
+The Lesser Research Collective participates in numerous health-related projects in São Paulo.
+These include working with health care professionals on methods for improving immigrant health, the production of multi-lingual health guides (in Korean, Spanish, and Chinese) for physicians, nurses and community health care workers, and the mapping of risk locations.

 I am the Samuel Candler Dobbs Professor of Brazilian Studies and a History Department faculty member at Emory University in Atlanta.
-I was named the first full-time faculty director of the Halle Institute for Global Research in 2017.
+I was a Fulbright Scholar at the Federal University of São Paulo, where I was affiliated with the History, Maps, and Computers project.
 I have been a visiting professor at the University of São Paulo’s Institute for Advanced Studies since 2015.

-In my current research on health, immigration, and the built environment I engage with researchers, health professionals, and patients.
-For the last four years I have been conducting archival research and observing Dr. Fernando Cosentino‘s medical team at the Bom Retiro Basic Health Clinic in São Paulo, Brazil.
+Our current research on health, immigration, and the built environment engages with researchers, health professionals, and patients.
+We have been conducting archival research and observing Dr. Fernando Cosentino‘s medical team at the Bom Retiro Basic Health Clinic in São Paulo, Brazil.
 This clinic is part of the Brazilian National Health Service, known as SUS.

 Projects

-“Bad Health in a Good Retreat “examines the often-competing visions of wellbeing among immigrants and representatives of the state like health professionals and policymakers.
-The book will analyze how rigid social structures and misattributed understandings of cause (culture) and effect (disease) often lead to enduring health issues.
-It treats health and care (broadly defined) as windows into the connected systems of the built environment, public health laws and practices, and citizenship.
-My research will demonstrate how federal, state, and municipal health and immigration legislation (from about 1850 to present) engender continuity by triangulating the history of Brazilian public health research, laws and policies, and globally dominant ideas about disease and other health issues.
-My diverse approaches, sources, and methods allow me to explore the interactions between health, immigration, and physical structures such as workplaces and living spaces.
-“Bad Health in a Good Retreat” asks how health is created by state-built environments ranging from health clinics and hospitals to sidewalks and streets.
+Living and Dying In São Paulo examines the competing visions of wellbeing among immigrants and representatives of the Health State including policymakers and health care professionals.
+The book will analyze how these actors lived and worked within rigid social and material structures that misattributed the relationship between cause (culture) and effect (disease) and thus led to enduring health issues.
+My project uses health and care (broadly defined) as windows into the connected systems of the built environment, public health laws and practices, and citizenship.
+It will demonstrate how federal, state, and municipal health and immigration legislation (from about 1850 to present) engendered continuity and created social and material residues by triangulating the history of Brazilian public health research, laws and policies, and globally dominant ideas about disease and other health issues.

 “Pauliceia 2.0”: Collaborative Mapping Project for the City of São Paulo, 1870-1940